 THE RESEARCH CENTRE ON INTELLIGENT TECHNOLOGIES OF SANTIAGO DE COMPOSTELA (CiTIUS)

-CiTIUS, the Research Centre in Information Technology, is part of the Singular Research Centres Network of the Campus Life.
+CiTIUS, the Research Centre on Intelligent Technologies, is part of the Singular Research Centres Network of the Campus Life.
 Campus Life is the International Campus of Excellence of the University of Santiago de Compostela, recognized in 2009 by the Spanish Ministry of Education and Science.

 CiTIUS research lines related to Artificial Intelligence